-- 205 the central Weddell Sea (CWS, including Stations 208, 209 and 210), the southern coast (SC, including Stations 212, 232 and 233), and the eastern Weddell Sea (EWS, including Stations 227, 229, 230 and 231).
-The classification criterion is based on the locations of ULS stations (Figure 1a) and long-term averaged ULS sea-ice thickness as well as their standard deviation (Figure 1b).
-Under this classification, the AP is dominated by deformed thick sea ice, and the EWS by newly formed ice.
-The CWS has both first-year ice and deformed sea ice, and the southern coast has both first-year ice and land-fast sea ice (Harms) - et al., 2001; Behrendt et al., 2013).
-The aggerate temporal span of ULS observations in AP, CWS, SC and EWS is 148, 73, 185 and 272 months, respectively.
+including Stations 212, 232 and 233) and the eastern Weddell Sea (EWS; including Stations 227, 229, 230 and 231).
+The classification criterion is based on the locations of ULS stations (Fig. 1a) and long-term averaged ULS sea-ice thickness, as well as their standard deviation (SD; Fig. 1b).
+Under this classification, the AP is dominated by deformed thick sea ice and the EWS by newly formed ice.
+The CWS has both first-year ice and deformed sea ice, and the southern coast has both first-year ice and landfast sea ice (Harms et al., 2001; Behrendt et al., 2013).
+The aggregate temporal span of ULS observations in AP, CWS, SC and EWS is 148, 73, 185 and 272 months, respectively.

-Then we compare the ice thickness distribution from the reanalyses with ULS observations in 13 positions in the Weddell Sea (Figure 2a).
+Then we compare the ice thickness distribution from the reanalyses with ULS observations in 13 positions in the Weddell Sea (Fig. 2a).
 As presented in Table 1, SOSE has a shorter period than the other three reanalyses.
-To include the most available data records in the inter-comparison, the periods of GECCO2, NEMO-EnKF and GIOMAS are from 1990 to 2008, while the period of SOSE is from 2005 to 2008.
+To include the most available data records in the intercomparison, the periods of GECCO2, NEMO-EnKF and GIOMAS are from 1990 to 2008, while the period of SOSE is from 2005 to 2008.
 The results indicate that for each data set, the most probable sea-ice thickness is less than 0.2 m.
 The NEMO-EnKF and ULS have local maxima in the distribution of 0.4-0.6 m.
-GIOMAS has local maxima at
+GIOMAS has local maxima of 1.2-1.4 m.

-1.2-1.4 m.
 Meanwhile, the probability density function (PDF) of GECCO2 and SOSE decreases with increasing sea-ice thickness.
-None of the reanalyses have sea ice thicker than 2.2 m, though thicknesses of this magnitude are observed by ULS(Figure 2a).
+None of the reanalyses have sea ice thicker than 2.2 m, though thicknesses of this magnitude are observed by ULS (Fig. 2a).

-The Taylor diagram (Figure 2b) indicates the correlation coefficients (CCs) of all six data sets are larger than 0.4, and SOSE has the highest CC of 0.77.
-The maximum and minimum of root-mean-square error (RMSE) is 1.15 m of Envisat and 0.71 m for SOSE.
-The normalized standard deviations (NSD) of sea-ice thickness from four reanalyses data sets, dividing with the standard deviation of the references, are lower than 0.62, while the NSDs of Envisat and ICESat-1 are larger than 1.0.

-Compared with four reanalyses, ICESat-1 has a higher STD that is close to 1.0, which means ICESat-1 could reproduce the variation of sea-ice better than four reanalyses.
+The Taylor diagram (Fig. 2b) indicates that the correlation coefficients (CCs) of all six data sets are larger than 0.4, and SOSE has the highest CC of 0.77.
+The maximum and minimum root mean square errors (RMSEs) are 1.15 m for Envisat and 0.71 m for SOSE.
+The normalized SDs (NSDs) of sea-ice thickness from the four reanalysis data sets, divided by the SD of the references, are lower than 0.62, while the NSDs of Envisat and ICESat-1 are larger than 1.0.
+Compared with the four reanalyses, ICESat-1 has a higher SD that is close to 1.0, which means ICESat-1 could reproduce the variation in sea ice better than the four reanalyses.
 It is noted that the relatively short ICESat-1 record (13 months) limits the reliability of this assessment.